Atomic Robo: Storylines

-Atomic Robo and the Ring of Fire Atomic Robo disappeared two years ago when Tesladyne was invaded by Majestic 12 and transformed into ULTRA, a task force leveraging the U.S. surveillance and military industries against scientific pursuits deemed to be hazardous.
-Now, the few remaining Action Scientists finally have a plan to find Robo, but they've got to dive deep into ULTRA territory to do it!
-(And meanwhile, giant monsters from the sea might destroy all of civilization.)
+Atomic Robo and the Ring of Fire - Atomic Robo disappeared two years ago when Tesladyne was invaded by Majestic 12 and transformed into ULTRA, a task force leveraging the U.S. surveillance and military industries against scientific pursuits deemed to be hazardous.
+Now, the few remaining Action Scientists finally have a plan to find Robo, but they've got to dive deep into ULTRA territory to do it.
+Meanwhile, giant monsters from the sea might destroy all of civilization.
 A Web exclusive prologue fills in the time gap.

-Atomic Robo and the Temple of Od Atomic Robo battles against clandestine Japanese military forces attempting to weaponize an earth-shattering and seemingly supernatural energy.
+Atomic Robo and the Temple of Od - Atomic Robo battles against clandestine Japanese military forces attempting to weaponize an earth-shattering and seemingly supernatural energy.
 This storyline is set pre-World War II, in between the first and second Atomic Robo stories.

-Atomic Robo and the Spectre of Tomorrow Atomic Robo must solve the mystery of a global terrorism campaign that is turning human beings into secret cyborgs, all while managing the newest crisis at the Tesladyne Institute: noise complaints from the neighbors.
+Atomic Robo and the Spectre of Tomorrow - Atomic Robo must solve the mystery of a global terrorism campaign that is turning human beings into secret cyborgs, all while managing the newest crisis at the Tesladyne Institute: noise complaints from the neighbours.

-Atomic Robo: The Dawn of a New Era Atomic Robo must manage supervising new applicants at Tesladyne who are running amok, counseling a geologist who's been listening to hypercosmic crystals, and tutoring a very special private student who might just blow up the planet.
-Oh, and the Vampire Dimension is about to invade again.
+Atomic Robo: The Dawn of a New Era - Atomic Robo must manage supervising new applicants at Tesladyne who are running amok, counselling a geologist who's been listening to hyper-cosmic crystals, and tutoring a very special private student who might just blow up the planet.
+Also, the Vampire Dimension is about to invade again.

-Atomic Robo and the Vengeful Dead The Vampire Dimension invades again.
+Atomic Robo and the Vengeful Dead - a follow-up story to The Dawn of a New Era in which the Vampire Dimension invades again.

-Atomic Robo and the Agents of C.H.A.N.G.E Atomic Robo must deal with a team-up of his deadliest enemies, a raid on the secret vault containing his most world-ending technologies, and managing the difficulties caused by Tesladyne's newest hire: Dr. Dinosaur.
+Atomic Robo and the Agents of C.H.A.N.G.E - Atomic Robo must deal with a team-up of his deadliest enemies, a raid on the secret vault containing his most world-ending technologies, and managing the difficulties caused by Tesladyne's newest hire: Dr Dinosaur.

+Atomic Robo and the Perils of Prometheus - Atomic Robo must attend an award ceremony on a high-tech AI-controlled cruise liner full of rich tech-industry snobs.